 Let’s say you were living in Egypt about 4,000 years ago, and were one of that culture’s Masters of the Universe.

 You got the bling, baby, and lots of it; you got many many many people working for you, making your life (but not theirs) really comfortable; you want for not one single thing.

 And then, in spite of all the wishing and, thinging, to the contrary, you and your lovely wife die.

-How do you let the, um, folks of the nether world know who you are and where to put you, as it were, once you get to your post-mortem place?
+How do you let the folks of the nether world know who you are and where to put you once you get to your post-mortem place?

 (All images courtesy of Wan Chi Lau)

 You bring examples of your here-and-now to the here-after, that’s what you do.

 You bring examples of your larger-than-life-ness to show that you can take your place at the table of the gods.